CellArchLab/MemBrain/README.md

 - USE_GPU (do you have GPU available?
 This will speed up training / inference)

 #### Script execution
-The remaining instructions for this toy dataset are analogous to the common script executions, see [here] (#setting-up-the-environment).
+The remaining instructions for this toy dataset are analogous to the common script executions, see [here](#setting-up-the-environment).

 <a name="troubleshooting"></a>